shaimaa-hshalaby/Angular_Guide/111111- Notes/README.md

 This feature was introduced by npm to help open-source developers and maintainers receive financial support for their work.
 By contributing to the funding of these packages, you can help ensure their continued development and maintenance.

+### Property 'xxxxxxx' has no initializer and is not definitely assigned in the constructor.

+Just go to tsconfig.json and set

+"compilerOptions": {
+    "strictPropertyInitialization": false,
+    ...
+}